 How Much Does Medicare Supplement Insurance Cost in Hawaii?

 The average Medicare Supplement Plan cost in Hawaii is $129.00 per month.

 |Plan F||$180.00 – $300.00|

 What you pay for a Medigap plan in Hawaii depends on your zip code and personal factors like age, gender, and tobacco use.
 To illustrate potential Medigap rates, we generated quotes for a 65-year-old woman who doesn’t smoke and lives in Hawaii, zip code 96733.

 When Can I Apply for a Medicare Supplement Plan?

 The best time to apply for a Medicare Supplement insurance plan in Hawaii is during your personal Medigap Open Enrollment Period.
 Here’s what you need to know about that period:

-- It starts the first day of the month that you become eligible for Social Security benefits and sign up for Original Medicare.
+- It starts on the first day of the month that you become eligible for Social Security benefits and sign up for Original Medicare.

 - It lasts for six months.

-- You will benefit from guaranteed issue rights that ensure the insurance company cannot deny you coverage or base your rate on your current health condition or pre-existing conditions.
+- You will benefit from guaranteed issue rights that ensure the insurance company cannot deny you coverage or base your rate on your current health or pre-existing conditions.

 - You can sign up for a Medicare Part D plan at the same time.

 You may also qualify for a special guaranteed enrollment period at a later date if you meet the eligibility requirements.
 That would grant you the same guaranteed issue rights even though you missed the initial open enrollment period.

 You can also apply for a Medigap plan at any time.
 Medical underwriting will apply and could increase your rate or result in a denial of coverage.